The Science of Allay

 Fortunately, Dr. Rami Burstein has discovered a precise narrow band of natural light that lets you see and function without the discomfort of everyday light: the Allay band of light.

 Smaller signals, happier brain

 There is no magic or luck in the discovery of the Allay light.
-It is based on scientific evidence from seven years of research at one of the world's leading research hospitals.
+It is based on scientific evidence from nearly ten years of research at one of the world's leading research hospitals.

-The studies show that everyday light, made up of all the colors of light – red, blue, yellow, etc., generates large electrical signals in the eye and brain, which tend to hurt people with light sensitivity.
+The studies show that everyday light, made up of all the colors of light – red, yellow, green, blue, etc., generates large electrical signals in the eye and brain, which tend to hurt people with light sensitivity.

 In contrast, a very specific narrow band of green light - which is the only light emitted by the Allay Lamp - generates small electrical signals in the eye and brain and therefore does not hurt people with light sensitivity.

 Follow the Research

-People with headache often complain that light hurts them.
-When Dr. Rami Burstein and his colleagues conducted research to understand why, they discovered a new pathway in the brain that explained how light hurts.
+People with migraine often complain that light hurts them.
+When Dr. Rami Burstein and his colleagues conducted research to understand why, they discovered a new pathway in the brain that explains how light hurts.
 The pathway begins in the eye as light signals come in.
 Surprisingly, however, it ends right in a group of neurons (nerve cells) that tell the brain a headache is happening.
 When the light signals travel on that pathway and hit that group of neurons, they make the headache more painful.

 As he set out to learn more about this pathway, Dr. Burstein went back in his mind to his conversations with patients and an intriguing pattern he had noticed: they often said their headaches were worse on cloudy days.
 Light on a cloudy day has different color characteristics than light on a sunny day.
 Might the color of light matter?